Graduate Admissions: Next Steps

 - Log in to the Residence Life Application site

 - Enter preferences for building, room, bed type and lifestyle choices

 - Mail or fax a signed copy of your housing contract to:

 The School of the Art Institute, Attention: Residence Life Office

 Chicago, IL 60603

-- Pay your $550 housing payment through SAIC Self-Service on SAIC's Portal.
-A link to Self-Service is provided under the Quick Links channel on the Home tab.
+- Pay your $550 housing payment through SAIC Self-Service.
+A link to Self-Service is provided under the Quick Links section on the Student Dashboard.
 You may also send a check or money order to the Residence Life office at the address above.

-- Once the Residence Life office has received and processed your signed housing contact and prepayment, you will receive an email notification (TO YOUR SAIC EMAIL ADDRESS ONLY) that you have secured a space on campus.
+- Once the Residence Life office has received and processed your signed housing contract and prepayment, you will receive and email notification to your SAIC email account that you have secured a space on campus.

 - Room assignments and roommate contact information will be available the second week of August.